tanrax/fiableDB/README.md

 ### Step1: Start

-To load the database you must import reliable_db and start it.
+To load the database you must import `fiable_db` and start it.

 ```python
 import fiable_db